AppImage/docs.appimage.org/source/user-guide/quickstart.rst

 |appimage_not_starting_2|

-If the error information includes “Fuse”, e.g. “AppImages require FUSE to run.”, :ref:`this page <fuse-troubleshooting>` can help you fixing this issue.
+If the error information includes "Fuse", e.g. "AppImages require FUSE to run.", :ref:`this page <fuse-troubleshooting>` can help you fixing this issue.

 Otherwise, report this issue with the printed error messages to the application author or :ref:`contact us <contact>` for further help.